OpenBB-finance/OpenBB/openbb_terminal/README.md

      - If you are using WSL or Linux click [Miniconda for Linux](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh)
      - If you are using a Raspberry PI click [Miniconda for Raspberry PI](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh)
      - If you are using Windows click [Miniconda for Windows](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe).

-       **ONLY REQUIRED IF NOT USING WSL**, you also need to install/update Microsoft C++ Build Tools from here: <https://visualstudio.microsoft.com/visual-cpp-build-tools/>
+        **ONLY REQUIRED ON WINDOWS IF NOT USING WSL**, Install/update Microsoft C++ Build Tools from here: <https://visualstudio.microsoft.com/visual-cpp-build-tools/>

    **NOTE for macOS users:** The link above gets you the Intel version of miniconda meaning if you're on an Apple Silicon powered machine you will be using the terminal through Apple's rosetta2 layer.
 We recommend